intel/intel-extension-for-transformers/intel_extension_for_transformers/neural_chat/examples/tts_finetuning/README.md

 ```

 Users can use their own audios and corresponding texts, or they can download from the Internet.
-Here are the [audio samples](https://github.com/audio-samples/audio-samples.github.io/tree/master/samples/mp3/ted_speakers/FeiFeiLi).
+Here are the [audio samples](https://github.com/audio-samples/audio-samples.github.io/tree/master/samples/mp3/ted_speakers/FeiFeiLi) that we use in this example.

 Following the above format, we should rename the audio file names to 1.mp3, 2.mp3 and so on.